 IgG index = [IgG (CSF) / IgG (serum)] / [Albumin (CSF) /Albumin (serum)]

 An elevated IgG index indicates increased production of IgG within the central nervous system.
 It is found in about 90% of MS cases.

-- Myelin basic protein is a major component of myelin.
-Increased concentrations of myelin in CSF indicate that demyelination is taking place.
+- Myelin basic protein.
+This is a major component of myelin.
+Increased concentrations of myelin basic protein in CSF indicate that demyelination is taking place.
 This process is not specific for MS, as other inflammatory diseases of the central nervous system can also elevate the amount of myelin basic protein in CSF.
-This test is not widely used; however, it may be used to assess disease activity in cases of established MS.
+This test is not widely available; however, it may be used to assess disease activity in cases of established MS.

 - Visual evoked potentials (VEP) are electrical diagnostic studies that measure the speed of nerve transmissions (messages) in various parts of the brain.
-They are sensitive to MS damage and can detect evidence of scarring along nerve pathways.
-The NMSS webpage has additional details about this test.
+They are recordings of the nervous system's electrical response to visual stimuli.
+Damage to myelin can slow nervous system response time and VEP tests can reveal evidence of scarring along nerve pathways associated with vision.
+The NMSS web page has additional details about this test.